 The Best Beaches on Hilton Head Island for Family Time, Romantic Strolls, Scenic Bike Rides, and More

-Though Hilton Head has seen an influx of beachfront housing and resort developments, eco-friendly and aesthetic guidelines limit all buildings to five stories in height.
+Though Hilton Head has seen an influx of beachfront housing and resort developments, eco-friendly and aesthetic guidelines still limit all buildings to five stories in height.
 Restrictions on light and motorized watersports curb sound and light pollution, offering visitors and locals the perfect star-studded night skies and small-town tranquility.

 Folly Field Beach Park